ayush51/tutorial/tutorial.md

 <a name="session_continuation"></a>
 #### Session continuation

-Please Note: This is only supported for sessions started with the Surfly widget.
+Please note: This is only supported for sessions started with the Surfly widget.

 Cookies can be carried over from your website, and into the Surfly session.
 For example, if a user is logged into your website, they will remain logged in for the duration of the session.
 Once the session has finished, the information is sent back to the website.
 This allows a smooth transition into, and out of, the session.